-Teachers not eligible for a Florida Professional Certificate or students working toward temporary certification are considered to be in the alternative option (9 additional s.h.).
-To ensure that teachers of the exceptional student are certifiable in EH, they are required to complete three elementary education courses at Barry University, as well as the methods courses designated in the Exceptional Student Education Program/ Specialization.
-The three courses are as follows:
+Teachers not eligible for a Florida Professional Certificate or students working toward temporary certification are considered to be in the initial certification option.
+To ensure that teachers of the exceptional student are certifiable in special education, they are required to complete five elementary education courses at Barry University, as well as the methods courses designated in the Exceptional Student Education Program/Specialization.
+The five courses are as follows:

+EDU 535 The Teaching of Language Arts

-EDU 551 Problem Solving in Elementary School Mathematics
+EDU 551 Problem Solving in Elementary

+School Mathematics

-EDU 567 Foundations of Reading Instruction EDU 584 Reading Diagnosis
+EDU 567 Foundations of Reading Instruction

+EDU 568 Reading in the Content Areas

+EDU 584 Reading Diagnosis